kud/breather/README.md

 ## Advices

-Two advices to give your eyes a rest.
+Two pieces of advice to give your eyes a rest.

 #### F.lux